XueZeyue/xuezeyue.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I’m Zeyue Xue (薛泽岳), a researcher with a passion for building Generative AI products and platforms.
-I am also a PhD candidate at The University of Hong Kong (MMLAB@HKU), advised by Ping Luo and Wenping Wang.
-I received my Bachelor's degree from Huazhong University of Science and Technology with a ranking top 1%.
+I am a fourth-year PhD candidate at The University of Hong Kong (MMLAB@HKU), advised by Ping Luo and Wenping Wang.
+I received my Bachelor's degree from Huazhong University of Science and Technology with a ranking of top 1%.

 My work focuses on designing the pre-training and post-training pipelines for large-scale deep generative models, such as RAPHAEL and DanceGRPO.